igudkova/http-mock-player/README.md

 PM> Install-Package HttpMockPlayer
 ```
 ## Supported .NET versions
-The least supported .NET version is 4.5.
+The library is built on top of .NET Standard 2.0.

 ## Usage
 The following example uses [NUnit testing framework][nunit] together with the HttpMockPlayer library to test a remote API: